ElisabethStrunk/LinuxServerConfiguration/give_grader_access.md

-# Give grader access

-In order for your project to be reviewed, the grader needs to be able to log in to your server.<br><br>
+# Set up a new user

+> This document is part of the [*Linux Server Setup*](README.md) project and is to be viewed within this context.

+Originally this project started out as a student project for the [Udacity Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004), called *Linux server configuration project*.
+In order for a Udacity grader to be able to inspect my work, I had to set up a new user with sudo permissions.<br>

+The following describes the steps neccessary to set up such a new user.<br><br>
 Example: user with username *"grader"*<br>
 <br>